ForthePareto/gradProject/model1/README.md

 1. ~~Clean up code~~
 2. ~~Remove hard coded params and so on ...~~
-3. USE ISSUES AND PROJECT BOARDS INSTEAD OF 'TO-DO'
+3. USE ISSUES AND PROJECT BOARDS INSTEAD OF THIS README 'TO-DO'

 ## Common commands